Gears of War (video game): Awards

 Upon release, Gears of War received numerous awards from many publications.
 IGN named Gears of War as the "Xbox 360 Game of the Year" among other awards.
 GameSpot named the game its "Game of the Year" as well as "Best Xbox 360 Game", among other accolades.
 Official Xbox Magazine named Gears of War as their "Xbox 360 Game of the Year".
-G4 TV during the 2007 G-Phoria awards, named Gears of War its "Game of the Year" in addition to other awards.Gears of War won several awards at the 10th Annual Interactive Achievement Awards (now known as the D.I.C.E.
-Awards) at the D.I.C.E.
-Summit, including "Overall Game of the Year", "Console Game of the Year", "Action/Adventure Game of the Year", and "Outstanding Achievements" in Animation, Art Direction, Visual Engineering, and Online Gameplay.
+G4 TV during the 2007 G-Phoria awards, named Gears of War its "Game of the Year" in addition to other awards.Gears of War won eight awards (out of ten nominations) at the 10th Annual Interactive Achievement Awards: "Overall Game of the Year", "Console Game of the Year", "Action/Adventure Game of the Year", and outstanding achievement in "Animation", "Art Direction", "Visual Engineering", "Online Gameplay", and "Character Performance - Male" (John DiMaggio as Marcus Fenix).
 The game received the awards of "Ultimate Game of the Year" and "Xbox Game of the Year" at the 2007 Golden Joystick Awards.

 In addition, the characters within the game received additional awards.
 GameSpot gave their 2006 "Best New Character(s)" award to the Delta Squad of Gears of War.
 G4 TV named Marcus Fenix the "Best New Character" and gave Lester Speight's performance for "Augustus 'Cole Train' Cole" the award for "Best Voiceover".
 The game was given the Interactive Achievement Award for "Outstanding Character Performance – Male" for its voicework.
 The Berserkers were named as Official Xbox Magazine's "Enemy of the Year".

 Guinness World Records awarded Gears of War with 5 world records in the Guinness World Records: Gamer's Edition 2008.
 These records include, "First Console Game to Use the Unreal 3 Engine", "Fastest Selling Original Xbox 360 Game", and "First Music Single to Top the Chart After Promoting a Video Game" for the Gary Jules version of "Mad World", which was originally released in 2003, but topped the download charts in November 2006 after it was used as background music during the TV commercial for Gears of War.